Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: DISCUSSION

 On a final note, we remark that we have studied the implications of a generalized uncertainty principle that is in fact the lowest order in a series of corrections to the Heisenberg uncertainty relation.
 Consequently, our results hold true as long as the quantum gravitational effects are not exceedingly strong.
 Such an instance is always realized at the energy scales that can be probed in the current laboratory tests, and hence our predictions are suited for the foreseeable experimental verifications of a universal decoherence process.
-On the other hand, it is conceptually important to try to extend our analysis all the way down to the Planck scale, to work out a complete theory capable of taking into account all the possible higher-order extensions of the uncertainty principle~\cite{dieci,noui2,pedram,hc,hmc,sc}.
-The introduction of additional corrections to the Heisenberg uncertainty relation would plausibly modify and refine various quantitative traits; however, such corrections are likely to preserve the general qualitative features outlined in the present work.
-We plan to tackle these issues in upcoming follow-on investigations.